-- (i) The Warden and Fellows may from time to time elect after advertisement to Research Fellowships persons who are well qualified to engage in original research. - (ii) Such Fellows shall be elected for a period of not more than seven years. - 5. - (i) The Warden and Fellows may at a Stated General Meeting by the votes of two-thirds of those present and voting resolve to elect after advertisement to a Senior Research Fellowship such number of persons as they shall specify in the resolution who have attained distinction in some branch of knowledge, which may be specified in the resolution, and who are most able to advance the purposes of the College as set out in Statute III, cl.
-1(ii). - (ii) Such Fellows shall be elected for a period of not more than seven years and, on evidence of satisfactory achievement, may be re-elected from time to time for further periods of not more than seven years. - 6. - (i) The Warden and Fellows may from time to time elect to Special Research Fellowships persons who have attained outstanding distinction in some branch of knowledge, and who are most able to advance the purposes of the College as set out in Statute III, cl.
-1(ii). - (ii) Such Fellows shall be elected for a period of not more than seven years and may be re-elected for further periods of not more than seven years. - 7. - (i) The Warden and Fellows may elect from time to time to an Extraordinary Research Fellowship any person who in their judgement is qualified to be a Fellow of the College in the terms of Statute III, cl.
+- (i) The Warden and Fellows may from time to time elect after advertisement to Research Fellowships persons who are well qualified to engage in original research and when advertising such Fellowships may stipulate that applicants shall not be above or below a prescribed age. - (ii) Such Fellows shall be elected for a period of not more than seven years.

+(i) The Warden and Fellows may at a Stated General Meeting by the votes of two-thirds of those present and voting resolve to elect after advertisement to a Senior Research Fellowship such number of persons as they shall specify in the resolution who have attained distinction in some branch of knowledge, which may be specified in the resolution, and who are most able to advance the purposes of the College as set out in Statute III, 1(ii).

+(ii) Such Fellows shall be elected for a period of not more than seven years and, on evidence of satisfactory achievement, may be re-elected from time to time for further periods of not more than seven years.

+- (i) The Warden and Fellows may from time to time elect to Special Research Fellowships persons who have attained outstanding distinction in some branch of knowledge, and who are most able to advance the purposes of the College as set out in Statute III, cl.
+1(ii). - (ii) Such Fellows shall be elected for a period of not more than seven years and may be re-elected for further periods of not more than seven years.

+- (i) The Warden and Fellows may elect from time to time to an Extraordinary Research Fellowship any person who in their judgement is qualified to be a Fellow of the College in the terms of Statute III, cl.
 1(ii) and who undertakes to prosecute in the College or the University or, under the direction of the College or University elsewhere, some definite literary or scientific work which shall be specified in the Resolution at the time of election and which does not require full-time commitment. - (ii) Fellowships awarded under this clause shall be tenable for not more than seven years.
-A Fellow elected under this clause may be re-elected in like manner and under like conditions from time to time. - 8. - (i) The Warden and Fellows may from time to time elect to a Fellowship tenable for up to two years any person (not being a Fellow of another Oxford college) who has been a Fellow or a Visiting Fellow and is able to advance the purposes of the College as set out in Statute III, cl.
-1(ii). - (ii) The obligations of such Fellows shall be as specified in the By-Laws.

-- (iii) The number of Fellows elected under this clause shall not exceed two in any academic year. - (iv) A Fellow elected under this clause may in special circumstances be re-elected in like manner and under like conditions from time to time.
+A Fellow elected under this clause may be re-elected in like manner and under like conditions from time to time.

+- (i) The Warden and Fellows may from time to time elect to a Fellowship tenable for up to two years any person (not being a Fellow of another Oxford college) who has been a Fellow or a Visiting Fellow and is able to advance the purposes of the College as set out in Statute III, cl.
+1(ii). - (ii) Such a Fellow shall undertake in the course of one academic year to give a series of lectures or to hold classes or seminars or to organise and direct two or more extended seminars or conferences of two or three days' duration each. - (iii) The number of Fellows elected under this clause shall not exceed two in any academic year. - (iv) A Fellow elected under this clause may in special circumstances be re-elected in like manner and under like conditions from time to time.